Colorado Wage Garnishment

 Wage garnishment is one tool.
 Colorado law shapes the rest of the collection toolkit too.

 When wages alone will not satisfy a judgment, or the debtor’s pay sits below the protected floor, Colorado lets a creditor reach other property, but each route comes with its own exemptions.
 A bank account is reached through a separate writ of garnishment served on the financial institution rather than the employer.
 Unlike the continuing wage writ, a bank garnishment is a one-time levy: it captures only the funds on deposit at the moment the bank is served, so timing is everything.
 It also runs straight into exemptions.
 Traced Social Security benefits, veterans’ benefits, workers’ compensation, and many pension and retirement funds stay protected even after they land in the account, provided the source can be shown, which is why a sloppy bank levy on a benefits-funded account collects nothing and can draw an objection.
+The debtor’s deadline on that route is the fourteen-day one described earlier: C.R.S.
+13-54.5-108 (1)(b) allows fourteen days from service of the notice of exemption and pending levy to file the Form 30 claim of exemption, and filing it freezes the money where it sits until the court has ruled.

 Why the Employer Is the Hard Part